 Forms of Real Estate Ownership

 There are different forms of real estate ownership that vary according to the number of owners or to some types of property.
-The form of ownership determines the legal rights and obligations of the owners, and will affect transferability, inheritability, and bankruptcy.
-The owner may be 1 or more people, or it could be some other legal entity, such as corporation.
+The form of ownership determines the legal rights and obligations of the owners, and will affect transferability and inheritability of the property, and how it would be treated under bankruptcy.
+The owner may be 1 or more people, or it could be some other legal entity, such as a corporation.

 Tenancy in Common

 A tenancy in common is when the concurrent owners own a fractional interest in the property, which may vary according to owner or, usually, it is divided equally.
 The title to the real estate will list all of the owners and their share of ownership if it is not equal.
 If ownership share is not specified, then the ownership is divided equally.
 For example, if 4 people own a property, then each has a 25% ownership interest in the entire property—the property is not divided in any way.
 Each co-owner has unity of possession.
-However, each co-owner can sell, mortgage, or convey his interest—but not the entire property—without the consent of the other co-owners.
+However, unlike joint tenancy or tenancy by the entirety, each co-owner can sell, mortgage, devise, or convey his interest—but not the entire property—without the consent of the other co-owners.

 A joint tenancy can only be created by intention or by will, not by implication or operation of law.
 The deed must explicitly stipulate a joint tenancy, and the owners must be explicitly identified as joint tenants.

-A joint tenancy can be terminated when any of the joint tenants convey their ownership interest to another party, who then becomes a tenant in common with the remaining joint tenants, but the original joint tenants retain their rights and interest.
+A joint tenancy can be terminated when any of the joint tenants severs their interest from the joint tenancy and conveys their ownership interest to another party, who then becomes a tenant in common with the remaining joint tenants, but the original joint tenants retain their rights and interest.
 A joint tenancy can also be terminated by a partition suit, which is a lawsuit to either partition the property so that 1 or more of the joint tenants has title to a specific portion of the property, or the court can have it sold, with the proceeds of the sale divided equally among the joint tenants.

 Tenancy by the Entirety